-The quality of your influencer vetting process can make or break your influencer campaigns.
-Using our free engagement rate tool above, you can measure the quality of an influencer’s relationship with their audience.
+The quality of your creator vetting process can make or break your influencer marketing campaigns.
+Using our free engagement rate tool above, you can measure the quality of a creator's relationship with their audience.

-Strong relationships between influencers and their followers increases the chances for more conversions during an influencer campaign.
-By understanding how engagement rates work, you can also use this information to improve the quality of your influencer campaigns over time.
+Strong relationships between creators and their followers increases the chances for more conversions during an influencer marketing campaign.
+By understanding how engagement rates work, you can also use this information to improve the quality of your influencer marketing campaigns over time.

 Was this tool helpful?
 Give it a share!